vicjwang/edx-platform/docs/en_us/course_authors/source/discussions.rst

 Before you contribute to a discussion, you can decide whether you want your post to be identified as coming from someone with one of the discussion forum roles, or without any distinguishing identifiers.
 Depending on the subject and purpose of your post, one or the other might be more appropriate to spark discussion and inform students.

-- To identify your posts with your role, log in with your course  or forum staff user name and add the post or response.
-Contributions that you make while logged in as staff have a colored banner with your role (admin, moderator, or community TA). (? need to determine if it is a staff identifier or a forum-related identifier or both. show image?)
+* To identify your posts with your role, log in with your course or forum staff credentials and add the post or response.
+Contributions that you make while logged in as staff have a colored banner with your role (admin, moderator, or community TA). (? need to determine if it is a staff identifier or a forum-related identifier or both. show image? also, why are responses and comments identified, but not the "new posts" themselves?)

-- To post as a student, you must set up an alternate user name with a different email address, register for the course, and post under that name.
+* To post as a student, you must set up an alternate user account with a different email address, register for the course, and post under that account.
 These posts do not have a banner and appear like any other student post.
 See :ref:`Seed a Discussion Space in Your Course`.

 You can also post anonymously.
 Regardless of your role, you can choose to make a post anonymous.
 However, you may want to discourage your students from posting anonymously, and therefore choose not to use this option yourself.